Resin artists trust us as their number 1 resin resource. Now you can too.

 1. Zap Heat Gun for resin (basic option)

 The zap heat gun is great for resin, and it's got a great, matching price tag.
-WE use this exact heat gun for our own resin projects and we have had it for years now; it still performs beautifully.
+Some call this the best cheap heat gun, but don't let that deter you in terms of quality.
+We use this exact heat gun for our own resin projects and have had it for years now; it still performs beautifully.

 It weighs 14.1oz and fits nicely in your hands at 5.5" x 2.5" x 11.5".